DECODEproject/DDDC-instance/README.md

 ![](docs/decode-petitions-04.png)
 ![](docs/decode-petitions-05.png)

-### GraphQL
+### JSON Schema and Attributes Authorization

-It's important to configure the JSON attributes so it's consumed by other apps from DECODE ecosystem:
+It's important to configure the JSON schema and JSON attribute info so it's consumed by the DECODE's wallet app and BCN Now dashboard:

+**json_schema**

 ```json
 {